Semi-metric portfolio optimization: a new algorithm reducing simultaneous asset shocks: Simulation study

 \subsection{Synthetic data: portfolio optimization experiments}

 In this section, we apply our portfolio optimization methodology to synthetic data and illustrate the resulting allocation of assets.
-We generate 8 synthetic time series with specified structural breaks.
-For simplicity, Assets 1-3 have identical numbers of change points with identical locations, as do Assets 4-6; Assets 7 and 8 are outliers.
+We generate eight synthetic time series with specified structural breaks.
+For simplicity, Assets 1--3 have identical numbers of change points with identical locations, as do Assets 4--6; Assets 7 and 8 are outliers.
 In addition, we set all time series to have the exact same historical return $\mathbb{E}R_i$, so that the numerator of (\ref{eq:MJ}) is a positive constant, regardless of the selection of weights.
 Thus, maximizing the MJ ratio (\ref{eq:MJ}) is equivalent to minimizing its denominator $\boldsymbol{w}^{T} A \boldsymbol{w}.$ We display the synthetic time series, together with structural breaks, in Figure \ref{fig:Experiment_1_TimeSeries}.
 We allocate our portfolio subject to a typical constraint $5\% \leq w_i \leq 40\%, \forall i=1,...,8$.
+Such upper and lower bounds are frequently used in real-world investment policy statements \citep{RussellPolicy}, and may be tightened if desired.

 Table \ref{tab:result_table_1} records the weights subject to the aforementioned constraints and conditions.
 The results demonstrate that our optimization framework is able to produce a more even distribution of change points across the portfolio.
-Assets 7 and 8, with significantly different breaks from the rest of the collection, are allocated more weight, 33.5\% and 30.7\%, respectively.
-Much less weight, 6.9\%, is allocated to Assets 1, 2 and 3, and just 5\% is allocated to Assets 4, 5 and 6.
+Assets 7 and 8, with significantly different breaks from the rest of the collection, are allocated more weight: 33.5\% and 30.7\%, respectively.
+Much less weight, 6.9\%, is allocated to Assets 1, 2, and 3, and just 5\% is allocated to Assets 4, 5, and 6.
 This experiment demonstrates that the algorithm provides diversification with regards to highly correlated structural breaks.
 Traditional mean variance portfolio optimization would be unable to do so.